tov/succinct-rs/README.md

 This library is a very early work in progress.
 So far we have:

   - integer vectors with arbitrary-sized (1- to 64-bit) elements;
-  - bit vectors and buffers,
+  - bit vectors and bit buffers,
   - a variety of universal codes,
   - constant-time rank queries; and
   - *O*(lg lg *n*)-time select queries based on binary search over ranks.